ihrke/pypillometry/docs/usage.rst

 More details and an example can be found in the notebook: :ref:`An example for how to handle blinks </docs/blinks.ipynb>`

+A fully worked-out example of a real study can be found in this notebook: :ref:`Preprocessing of a full dataset with multiple subjects </docs/preproc_example_pavlov.ipynb>`

 The following is a list of functions for that purpose.
 Note that the functions take multiple arguments that control the algorithms behaviour.
 It is often crucial to adjust the parameters on an individual level since the artifacts tend to be quite dissimilar between subjects (but usually stable within-subject).
 All arguments are documented in the :ref:`API-docs </docs/api.rst>`.

 .. autosummary::